By Eva Slonkova

-“Being valuable to other members of the community”, is the motto of the serial entrepreneur and angel investor Stefi Vasilopoulou.
+“Being valuable to other members of the community”, is the motto of the serial entrepreneur, angel investor, and one of the most prominent women in tech in Greece – Stefi Vasilopoulou.
 She joins The Recursive podcast as our first guest from Athens.

 Stefi Vasilopoulou has numerous roles in her professional and personal portfolio: from serial entrepreneur, consultant, and mentor to angel investor and community builder.